Which Statement About Childhood Obesity Is False?

 Does staying hydrated really help when trying to create better habits?

 Absolutely.
-Keeping your body well-hydrated is essential for maintaining steady energy and staying focused throughout the day.
-A lot of people mistake feelings of mild thirst for hunger, which can prompt unnecessary snacking.
-Drinking water regularly—particularly before meals—can help slow down eating and lessen those random cravings.
-Opting for plain water instead of sugary beverages can make a noticeable difference in overall daily performance, and the great thing is, it’s easy to start without completely changing the way you live.
+Staying hydrated is key for maintaining steady energy and focus throughout day.
+Many people confuse mild thirst with hunger, leading to unnecessary snacking.
+Drinking water regularly—especially before meals—can slow eating and reduce sudden cravings.
+Opting for plain water instead of sweetened drinks supports daily performance, and best of all, it’s easy to incorporate without disrupting routines.

 What role do schools play in helping with better everyday choices?